V-cyberpunk-01/E2Former/README.md

 - **Memory Management**: Adjust `max_num_nodes_per_batch` for optimal GPU memory usage
 - **FP16 Training**: Use `use_fp16_backbone` or AutoMixedPrecision for improved performance
 - **Attention Types**: The same channels must be used across all irreps orders (e.g., "128x0e+128x1e+128x2e")
+- **Complexity expectations**: Training/inference time should scale primarily with the number of nodes rather than edges due to node-local 6j recoupling.

 ## Citation